damiangabriel7980/msdro/public/modules/angular-pdf/readme.txt

 1. Import "angular-pdf.js", "styles.css", "pdf.js" into html
 2. Add "pdf" to module dependencies
+3. In your controller define path to pdf: $scope.pdfUrl="...";
-3. Use directive to init viewer:
+4. In same controller, use directive to init viewer:
    <ng-pdf scale="4" template-url="..../viewerTemplate.html"></ng-pdf>

    !!
 The larger the scale is, the greater the rendered resolution becomes